tgtechy/CountdownGIFGenerator/README.md

 The Maximum Seconds value determines the beginning value for the countdown sequence.
 For example, if you set the value at 5:

 - A single GIF countdown from 5 to 0 will be generated if the "Generate a single GIF" is checked.
 - A series of five GIFs will be generated if the "Generate a series of GIFs" is checked.
-One GIF will countdown from 5, then another GIF will countdown from 4, etc.
+One GIF will countdown from 5 to 0, then another GIF will countdown from 4 to 0, etc.

 The GIFs are stored in the directory of your choice with the filename "Countdown_XX.gif" where XX is the beginning countdown number.